UDISE Plus School Closures & Mergers 2026-27 β Complete Reporting Guide

 |---|---|---|

-| Active → Closed | School is permanently shut down | District Education Officer |
+| Active β Closed | School is permanently shut down | District Education Officer |

-| Active → Merged | School joined with another school | District Education Officer |
+| Active β Merged | School joined with another school | District Education Officer |

-| Closed → Active | A closed school is reopened | District Education Officer |
+| Closed β Active | The district reopens a closed school | District Education Officer |

-| Merged → Active | A merged school is separated again | State Education Department |
+| Merged β Active | The state separates a merged school again | State Education Department |

 | New School | New school gets UDISE code | District MIS Officer |